edgeimpulse/edge-impulse-runner-rs/README.md

 #### Setting Model Thresholds

 You can dynamically set thresholds for different model types at runtime.
-This functionality is supported in both EIM and FFI backends:

 ```rust
 use edge_impulse_runner::{EdgeImpulseModel, InferenceResult};